DazielNguyen/Self_learning_take_Certificate_Cloud_Practicioner/Knowledge_Notes.md

 * Use **AWS Managed Services** (reduces cost of ownership and technical workload).
 * **Right-sizing** resources.
 * Data segmentation (reduces compliance scope and audit time).

+---
+## Domain 1
+### Bonus Question & Some Keyword to Remember

+- **AWS DMS (Database Migration Service)** is used to transpose relational databases from one location to another.
+Can use AWS DMS to migrate between sources, including between on premises and the cloud.
+However, AWS DMS does not actually transport the data.

+- **AWS Snowball Edge** is a device that can migrate petabyte-scale datasets at fast speed.
+Snowball Edge devices also have onboard compute capabilities.
+You can use Snowball Edge to migrate petabyte-scale datasets from on-premises to AWS in a cost-effective way.

+- **AWS Migration Hub** is used to plan and track the progress of migrations.
+Migration Hub is not used for the actual data migration.

+- **AWS SCT (Schema Conversion Tool)** is used to convert existing database schemas from one database engine to a different database engine.
+The AWS SCT is not used to migrate petabyte-scale datasets into AWS.

+- **AWS Well-Architected Framework:** The **Well-Architected Framework** helps cloud architects to **build secure, efficient, high-performing, and resilient infrastructures** on AWS.
+The Well-Architected Framework is **primarily focused** on the **technical point of view**, rather than a combination of technical and business points of view.

+- **AWS Control Tower** would help the company set up and govern an AWS multi-account environment that follows AWS best practices.
+However, AWS Control Tower does not provide guidance on moving to the AWS Cloud.

+- **AWS CAF (Cloud Adoption Framework)** identifies capabilities in six perspectives that support successful transitions to the AWS Cloud.
+The six perspectives include business, people, governance, platform, security, and operations.

+- **AWS Trusted Advisor:** Trusted Advisor inspects an AWS environment and makes recommendations about improvements and changes that can be made.
+The recommendations can help to increase security, reduce costs, and improve system performance and availability.
+However, Trusted Advisor does not provide guidance on how to move to the AWS Cloud.

+- **AWS AppSync** is a fully managed GraphQL service that is used to connect applications to data sources.
+AWS AppSync is not for architectural advice.

+- **AWS DataSync**: Can use DataSync to move data.
+However, DataSync does not provide the database schema management that is required in the scenario.

+- **AWS AppConfig** gives you the ability to create, manage, and quickly deploy application configurations.
+AWS AppConfig does not assist with best practices in architecture design.

+- **AWS WA Tool (Well-Architected Tool)** is used to improve your architecture using AWS best practices.
+The AWS WA Tool can provide guidance on architecture design for a new application.

+- **Amazon Inspector**: You can use Amazon Inspector to scan workloads for software vulnerabilities and unintended network exposure.
+Amazon Inspector does not provide guidance on architecture design.

+- **Amazon S3 File Gateway** connects on-premises software appliances to AWS Cloud storage so that you can store and retrieve objects in Amazon S3.

+- **AWS Direct Connect** is a network connection from your on-premises data center to the cloud.
+You can use Direct Connect to move data.
+However, Direct Connect does not provide the database schema management that is required in the scenario.

+- **AWS offers pay-as-you-go pricing** for more than 200 cloud services.
+Pay-as-you-go pricing requires no upfront payments, and you only pay for what you use.

+- **Reserved Instance** pricing is available with no upfront payments.
+However, the pricing is a fixed model based on the reserved capacity.
+Reserved Instance pricing is not variable based on usage.

+- **Rightsize Instances:** To rightsize might reduce costs.
+However, this solution does not address the requirement for no upfront payments.

+- **Operational Excellence**: The principle to perform operations as code is a design principle of the operational excellence pillar.
+By performing operations as code, you limit human error and enable consistent responses to events.

+- **Elasticicty:** The AWS Cloud gives you the ability to stop planning capacity and let it automatically scale up when needed and scale down as demand goes down.
+This elasticity could stop you from having underutilized resources.

+- **Loose coupling**: Loose coupling, or decoupling, refers to the design principle of separating resources in the design architecture.
+Decoupling your architecture prevents your entire system from failing if one component fails.

+- **Anticipate failure**: Anticipate failure is a principle of the operational excellence pillar of the Well-Architected Framework.
+To anticipate failure, you can perform test exercises to **identify potential sources of failure**.

+---
+## **DOMAIN 2: Security and Compliance**